 When used correctly, air and HVAC filters can help reduce airborne contaminants, including viruses, in a small building or space.
-By itself, cleaning or filtering the air is not enough to protect people from COVID-19.Leakage in building heating, ventilation and air conditioning (HVAC) systems may be part of a general risk mitigation approach, but it is generally not considered a solution on its own.
-It's important to note that most air conditioners recirculate air within a space, rather than drawing fresh air from outside like an open window would.
-While no portable air filtration system has been proven to filter COVID-19, research does support an air purifier's ability to filter common airborne viruses, provided that the system captures infected air.
+By itself, cleaning or filtering the air is not enough to protect people from COVID-19.
+In the home, the risk of contracting COVID-19 through drafts or air conditioning units is no more likely to spread the virus through close contact or touching contaminated surfaces.
+While no portable air filtration system has been proven to filter COVID-19, research supports an air purifier's ability to filter common airborne viruses, provided that the system captures infected air.
 Consequently, there is a possibility that the air conditioner is a possible transmission route that absorbs virus particles exhaled by an infected person and then expels those infectious particles in the same room or even in another room several floors away.

+In fact, other infectious diseases such as measles, tuberculosis, chickenpox, influenza, smallpox and SARS have been shown to spread through heating, ventilation and air conditioning systems.
 For many years, homeowners have had the option of installing ultraviolet lights in their HVAC system, where the air that is distributed through the home is first treated inside sealed air ducts.
-In fact, other infectious diseases such as measles, tuberculosis, chickenpox, influenza, smallpox and SARS have been shown to spread through heating, ventilation and air conditioning systems.
-Research shows that changing the air in a room several times an hour with clean or filtered outdoor air (using a window fan, using higher MERV filters in a heating, ventilation and air conditioning (HVAC) system, using portable air cleaning devices, and even simply opening a window), can reduce the risk of transmission of COVID-19.Studies show that five air changes per hour reduce the risk of transmission by 50 percent.
-Kathleen Owen of Owen Air Filtration Consulting told us that in a large system that serves multiple rooms, there is often a way to filter at least some environmental particles.
+In fact, research shows that changing the air in a room several times an hour with clean or filtered outdoor air (using a window fan, using higher MERV filters in a heating, ventilation and air conditioning (HVAC) system, using portable air cleaning devices, and even simply opening a window) can reduce the risk of transmission of COVID-19, with studies showing that five air changes per hour reduce the risk of transmission by 50 percent.
+Your first line of defense against overhead transmission, and perhaps the easiest to upgrade, is your home's air conditioning filter.